-Ben Obese-Jecty is a Conservative Campaigner and a former Candidate having represented Hackney North and Stoke Newington in the 2019 General Election.
+Ben Obese-Jecty is an Association Chairman, Conservative Campaigner and a former Parliamentary Candidate having stood in Hackney North and Stoke Newington during the 2019 General Election.

-I am the Deputy Chairman (Political) of Hornsey & Wood Green Conservative Association in the North London borough of Haringey.
-I am originally from South West London, having grown up in Kingston-upon-Thames, attending Tiffin School and subsequently going on to read Economics at Kingston University.
+I am the Chairman of Hornsey & Wood Green Conservative Association in the North London borough of Haringey.
+I am originally from South West London, having grown up near Kingston-upon-Thames, attending Tiffin School and subsequently going on to read Economics at Kingston University.

 I was raised in a family with strong Conservative values that were instilled in me at a very young age.
 I grew up watching my parents work hard to create a supportive family environment in which I could thrive.
 They taught me to believe that people from any background should have both the responsibility and the opportunity to progress as far as they are able, that I was no different to anybody else, and that application and hard work are the cornerstones of success.
 Those values were shaped by my parents making great sacrifices to give our family the best start in life.
 Their commitment to ensuring that we were a strong family instilled in me those values required to be a success.
 The values of duty, personal responsibility, selflessness, hard work and pride, were taught to me by my parents.

-A former Army Officer, I commissioned from the world’s foremost military leadership institution, The Royal Military Academy Sandhurst, as an officer in the Yorkshire Regiment, spending nine years in the Infantry and enjoying the opportunity to live and work throughout the UK.
+A former Army Officer, I commissioned from the world’s foremost military leadership institution, The Royal Military Academy Sandhurst, as an officer in the 1st Battalion The Duke of Wellington's Regiment (West Riding), now The Yorkshire Regiment, spending nine years in the Infantry and enjoying the opportunity to live and work throughout the UK.
 My time in the Army was characterised by the high tempo of operations experienced by the UK military over the past two decades.
-As such I am well accustomed to the challenges posed by fluid and rapidly developing situations as well as the need to foster relationships and build consensus across a broad and diverse range of opinions, be they cultural, political or professional.

-I volunteered for service as a Battle Casualty Replacement in Basra, Iraq, deployed at short notice and conducting dismounted counter-insurgency patrols, suspect vehicle interdictions and arrest operations in the north of the city and out towards the Iranian border only three months after completing my training.
-My time in Iraq taught me a great deal about leadership, particularly the skill of when to lead, and when to listen.
-It gave me a solid foundation in understanding the burden of responsibility, the moral courage required to take ownership of difficult decisions and how to lead from the front.
+I volunteered for service as a Battle Casualty Replacement in Basra, Iraq, deploying at short notice and conducting dismounted counter-insurgency patrols, suspect vehicle interdictions and arrest operations in the north of the city and out towards the Iranian border only three months after completing my training.